juliancasaburi/ieee-latam-faas/README.md

 # Assessing the Migration from FaaS to IaaS: Cost, Performance, and Challenges in AWS

-This repository contains the source code for the article titled Assessing the Migration from FaaS to IaaS: Cost, Performance, and Challenges in AWS.
+This repository contains the source code for the article titled "Assessing the Migration from FaaS to IaaS: Cost, Performance, and Challenges in AWS" (Article ID: 9563).

 It includes: